ITISFoundation/osparc-iseg/README.md

 ## Description

 The Medical Image Segmentation Tool Set (iSEG) is a fully integrated segmentation (including pre- and postprocessing) toolbox for the efficient, fast, and flexible generation of anatomical models from various types of imaging data. iSEG includes a variety of semi-automatic segmentation methods.
-The key strengths of iSEG are a) a powerful set of tools for manual segmentation (correction), b) support for massive image sizes, c) suport for segmenting complex models with a large number of tissues. iSEG features a plugin mechanism, which allows users to easily extend the application with custom widgets.
+The key strengths of iSEG are a) a powerful set of tools for manual segmentation (correction), b) support for massive image sizes, c) suport for segmenting complex models with a large number of tissues, e.g. for inserting thin layers.
+It is the only powerful segmentation platform, which supports color images, e.g. from the [NIH Visible Human](https://www.nlm.nih.gov/research/visible/visible_human.html) or [Visible Korean](https://doi.org/10.1002/ca.20275) projects.

+iSEG features a plugin mechanism, which allows users to easily extend the application with custom widgets.
 The development of iSEG has been driven by the [Virtual Population](https://www.itis.ethz.ch/virtual-population/) project at the [IT'IS Foundation](https://www.itis.ethz.ch/), due to a lack of alternatives amongst open source and commercial tools.

 ## Compilation instructions